appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 * [Automatic update](#automatic-update)

 ### Manual update
-Go to the root directory of the installation and run:
+Go to the root directory of your installation and run:

 ```
 docker-compose pull && docker-compose rm -fsv appsmith && docker-compose up -d